 Only Agency Accounts have access to Client Accounts.
 Learn more about how to become a Databox Agency Partner

-Within Slack, you can switch between workspaces to view data for different Clients.
-Scorecards, weekly summaries, and Alerts can be sent to the corresponding Slack channels.
+In Slack, you can monitor data for different Clients.
+Scheduled Snapshots, Scorecards and Alerts can be automatically sent to the corresponding Slack channels.
 Learn more about this here.

 How to use Slack commands